ryanschen/markdown-vuepress-loader/README.md

 # markdown-vuepress-loader
-:gear: markdown-loader built on vuepress  for webpack using marked.
+:package: markdown-loader built on vuepress  for webpack using marked.

 ### Installation
 `npm install markdown-vuepress-loader -D`